AmrutaKulkarni01/spellings-quiz/README.md

     -   I tested that when a quiz is not yet selected, clicking on 'alphabet' buttons, 'Submit' button or 'Try Later' button has no effect and a warning is displayed saying 'Please select a quiz'
     -   I tested that hovering effect is working on all the buttons.

+## Bugs
+-   When I added hovering effect on 'Quiz-type' buttons, I came across a bug that once a 'Quiz-type' button is clicked, next time hovering effect was not seen on that particular button.
+I fixed this bug by adding '!important' rule.

+-   Another bug was found, where even if items in the array were deleted, its length was not being updated.
+So a quiz was not stopped even if array is empty.
+Exception was thrown when tried to access the element which was deleted.
+I fixed this by replacing delete with splice() method on the array.

+### Unfixed bugs
+-   There are no unfixed bugs